casareanderson/Apple_VM_Testing/README.md

 Link to Youtube 00:00 to 12:00
 https://www.youtube.com/watch?v=nK7c7u1EYqQ

+1-
-1- install home-brew  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+install home-brew  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+2-
-2- Run Brew Install qemu vfuse
+Run Brew Install qemu vfuse

+3-
-3-Once installed Open MDS and navigate to  Download macOS and select the OS you require (Note here you can change the type of OS you want using the drop down)
+Once installed Open MDS and navigate to  Download macOS and select the OS you require (Note here you can change the type of OS you want using the drop down)

+4-
-4-Download  Auto DMG and Drag the image you want to create Save As: in location
+Download  Auto DMG and Drag the image you want to create Save As: in location
 (to create a resuable DMG
 Drag and drop the base installer app.